Fortmakezthis/Thinking-Sand/README.md

 This is made for 1.20.1 but may work with 1.21.1 idk haven't tested it.

 This needs Create and Create Optical.
 Also KubeJS, obviously.
 And KubeJS Create for compatibility.
-Also, Create: Big Cannons, but I'll probably change that.

 I just remembered it needs Create: Crafts & Additions and Mekanism.
 I need to add more stuff lol.

+I've begun the shift toward vanilla recipes, I will begin adding more items that were used in the original recipes, such as sheets, and maybe sulfur, idk what I'll change photolithography into.

 # Installation: